asood-life/into-the-wild/README.md

 <img src="./images/home-page.png"><br>
 <br>
 <div>
    Upon clicking the search button, your desired animal joins a list located to the left of the map.
 Made a mistake?
 No problem.
 Use the cross button positioned next to the animal's name to remove it from the list.
-Once your list of animals is finalized, you are all set to embark on your exploration.
 </div>
 <br><br>
 <img src="./images/home-page-with-list.png">